carpentries-incubator/jekyll-pages-novice/_episodes/05-starting-jekyll.md

     author: "Danger Mouse"
     ---

-Between these triple-dashed lines, you can redefine predefined variables (like `page.layout` or `page.title`) or create custom ones you need locally on the page (like `page.author`).
+Between these triple-dashed lines, you can overwrite predefined variables (like `page.layout` or `page.title`) or create custom ones you need locally on the page (like `page.author`).
 These variables will then be available for you to access using Liquid's tags {% raw %}{{{% endraw %} and {% raw %}}}{% endraw %} further down in the file and also in any files that include this one.

 > ## Exercise
 >